cryptomator/cryptomator.github.io/content/comparisons/tresorit-alternative.en.md

 ### Team Integration

 Both solutions offer features for teams and organizations.
-Cryptomator provides Cryptomator Hub, a self-hosted extension that allows for granular access control, centralized vault provisioning, and audit logging—while keeping full control over your own infrastructure.
+Cryptomator provides Cryptomator Hub, available as self-hosted or managed solution, that allows for granular access control, centralized vault provisioning, and audit logging.
+The self-hosted version gives you full control over your own infrastructure.
 Tresorit also includes robust team features like role-based user management, activity logs, and compliance options—but these are available only within the Tresorit service.

 ### Ease of Use